kumarneel/cscwebsite/README.md

-# The repository for the Computer Science Club's Website
+# The repository for the SDSU Computer Science Club Website